datafornews/metada/readme.md

 	* That's it!
 The server runs on port `3000` so go to `http://localhost:3000/

 6. To **build** the **extension** run `yarn extension` which will build the app and update the content of `metada/Extension` accordingly

+### V1 on the way

+To see the 2nd version currently under development, clone the repo and checkout the `dev` branch

 ## Metada